CLIMATE CRISIS ALERT!

-Spring is a time for new beginnings, so it is the perfect opportunity to announce an exciting – and urgent – new statewide initiative: NYPIRG’s Fossil-Free Future Campaign.
-Buoyed by your critical support, we endeavor to make New York State a national and global leader in the fight to combat the devastating effects of climate change.
-Future generations are depending on us to protect them from a climate catastrophe caused by global warming – which is threatening to make large swaths of the planet uninhabitable.
+Buoyed by your critical support, NYPIRG’s Fossil-Free Future Campaign endeavors to make New York State a national and global leader in the fight to combat the devastating effects of climate change.
+Future generations are depending on us to protect them from climate catastrophe caused by global warming.

 The greatest environmental threat facing the planet: